concord-consortium/sage-reporting/README.md

 3. Place your reporting sources (`*/.xlsx`) into the `input` folder here.
 4. run `npm run convert`
 5. output CSV files will appear in the `output` directory here.
+6. you can also try running it from github pages; https://concord-consortium.github.io/sage-reporting/

 ## How to develop:
 1. Follow the above instructions.